 We produce espresso machines since 1927 when Giuseppe and Bruno Bambi founded the company in Florence.
 Nowadays, La Marzocco is a synonym of Renaissance heritage, superb craftsmanship, work ethic, and technical innovation.
 Skilled local artisans handcraft and assemble the inox steel machines like works of art to order for the best cafés in the world from Florence to Seattle, Barcelona, Seoul, London, and Melbourne.

-We are leaders in the market not only thanks to the prime features of our products but also to the rise of the “third wave coffee” scene, which promotes authenticity, sustainability, and quality.
+We are market leaders thanks to the prime features of our products but also to the rise of the “third wave coffee” scene, which promotes authenticity, sustainability, and quality.
 Third wave baristas love to brew coffee on fully handcrafted machines.
-And unlike other coffee machine makers who produce tools industrially, we’ve always chosen to manufacture entirely handmade products.
+And unlike other coffee machine makers who produce tools industrially, we manufacture entirely handmade products.

-Over the years we have put a lot of effort into building an international coffee community of experts and aficionados.
-We want to promote the best aspect of the specialty coffee movement, emphasizing the quality along the whole coffee supply chain, from bean to cup.
-Our mission is to bring about a modern industrial humanism and revolutionize the habits, routines, and know-how of farmers, consumers, roasters, baristas, and stakeholders in the vast universe of coffee.
+Over the years, we have put great effort into building an international community of coffee experts and aficionados.
+We promote the social aspect of the specialty coffee movement with emphasis on the quality of the whole coffee supply chain, from bean to cup.
+Our mission is to create a modern industrial humanism and revolutionize the habits, routines, and know-how of farmers, consumers, roasters, baristas, and stakeholders in the wide universe of coffee.

-When on your website you say “La Marzocco prides itself on a strong company culture that encourages the pursuit of quality, excellence, and innovation through a trusting family atmosphere,” what does it mean in practice?
+What does this statement mean: “La Marzocco prides itself on a strong company culture that encourages the pursuit of quality, excellence, and innovation through a trusting family atmosphere?”

 “You can learn a technique, but you can only develop passion through dedication, love, pride, and respect for your work.”- Piero Bambi

-During my visit at La Marzocco HQ (in the hills north of Florence), I noticed how everybody is happy to work there.
-What’s the secret?
+During my visit to La Marzocco HQ, I noticed that employees seemed to be happy to work there.
+What’s your secret?

-The primary goal of the management and the HR department is to support work-life balance and growth.
-La Marzocco offers various types of employees incentives schemes, from managerial coaching to language training.
-Moreover, as employees, we have access to a program of study grants, prizes, and financial subsidies for medical costs.
+The primary goal of the management and the HR department is to support work-life balance and personal and professional growth.
+Amongst the employees’ incentives schemes, we offer managerial coaching, language training, and a program of study grants, prizes, and financial subsidies for medical costs.

-Giada, you had the opportunity–like other members of the marketing and sales team–to be a worker in the workshop for a couple of months.
+You had the opportunity–like other members of the marketing and sales team–to work in the workshop for a couple of months.
 How was your experience?

-Our Managing Director Guido Bernardinelli has always supported the idea that all the new team members should have an imprinting in production to fully understand artisanal production and to gain a broad perspective of the technology needed to produce a machine.
+Our Managing Director Guido Bernardinelli believes the new team members should have an imprinting in production to understand artisanal production and get a broad perspective of the technology needed to produce a machine.

-Generally speaking, workers are highly specialized in one department.
-However, it’s not uncommon for everybody to rotate in other units for ad-hoc training and a broad understanding of the construction of a coffee machine.
-In the past, a worker from the GS3 department showed interest to grow as a salesperson.
-He was encouraged to find his path and switched from the production to be an ambassador of La Marzocco.
-Today, he is the sales manager for Tuscany and Central Italy.
+Workers are usually highly specialized in one department.
+However, most of the employees can rotate in other units for ad-hoc training about the construction of a machine.
+In the past, a worker from the GS3 department was interested to grow as a salesperson.
+He was encouraged to find his path and switched from the production to become our ambassador.
+Today, he is La Marzocco sales manager for Tuscany and Central Italy.

 Cantuccini, the Florentine steak, and Chianti wine are only a few of the famous delicacies of Tuscan cuisine.
-Are you embedding anything Tuscan food culture into La Marzocco corporate culture?
+Is it accurate to say that your corporate eating culture is mostly Tuscan?